landofhere/handbook/Onboarding Documents/Welcome to Josephine.md

 ## Team Social Activity

 New team members are always a reason for celebration!
-We'd love to do one of the activites below as a team outside of the office:
+We'd love to do one of the activites below as a team outside of the office sometime during your first week:

 * We can all go visit a Josephine meal
 * We can go out for a drink or dessert nearby together